 - This will include Instagram Stories, Various Tweets, Facebook Live updates

 - Schedule email newsletter notification

 - Generate additional newsletter content as needed

-Many small business owners fail to do the prep work before they actually begin writing blog content for their small businesses.
-Our hope is that this checklist provides you with the general information you need in order to create blog posts that will compliment your content marketing efforts.
+Many small business owners fail to do the prep work before they begin writing blog content for their small businesses.
+We hope that this checklist provides you with the general information you need to create blog posts that will compliment your content marketing efforts.